apache/trafficserver/doc/developer-guide/documentation/ts-markup.en.rst

     :literal:`derivative`
-        Statistics of this type presents values that are calculated, or derived, from other staistics.
+        Statistics of this type presents values that are calculated, or derived, from other statistics.
 They do not expose a number or state gathered directly.
 Typical statistics of this type are representations of a statistic over a given period (e.g. average origin connections per second), ratio or percentage of a statistic as part of a set (e.g. the